 If you have children and have decided to get a divorce, a major concern is the welfare of your children.
 The goal of any child custody negotiation should be to find the best situation for your children.
-In order to best prepare for these negotiations, you need to know your situation and what your end goal is.
-During a divorce with children involved, child custody and child support are two aspects that will affect all involved and should be carefully considered.
-Remember divorce can become complicated quickly, so be sure you are prepared.
+To best prepare for these negotiations, you need to know your situation and your end goal.
+During a divorce involving children, child custody and child support are two aspects that will affect all involved and should be carefully considered.
+Remember, divorce can quickly become complicated, so be prepared.

 1. Hiring a Divorce Lawyer

 The first step to consider is getting a divorce lawyer to help you through this process.
-A divorce lawyer is someone who can keep all the details in check, make sure all options are considered, and all paperwork is filled out and filed correctly and on time.
-Divorces generally have many court filings, meetings with other attorneys, child custody hearing, child support hearings, and mediations.
+A divorce lawyer can keep all the details in check, make sure all options are considered, and ensure all paperwork is filled out and filed correctly and on time.
+Divorces generally have many court filings, meetings with other attorneys, child custody hearings, child support hearings, and mediations.

-2. Evaluate possible level of cooperation from both sides after divorce
+2. Evaluate the possible level of cooperation from both sides after divorce